-The Abandoned Well Closure Assistance Fund was established in 2010 as a funding source to provide qualified, well owners need-based financial assistance to resolve abandoned well compliance matters.
-For 2024, this program budget includes \$250,000 to continue assisting qualifying well owners in closing their wells.
+The Abandoned Well Closure Assistance Fund was established in 2010 as a funding source to provide qualified, low-income well owners financial assistance to resolve abandoned well compliance matters.
+For 2025, this program budget does not include funding for specific projects.